 When mowing your lawn, always keep in mind that you never want to cut off more than 1/3 of the plant’s height in a single mow.
-Cutting any more than that at one time stresses the grass and causes the plant to use its energy to regrow blades instead of develop healthy roots.
+Cutting any more than that at one time stresses the grass and causes the plant to use its energy to regrow blades instead of developing healthy roots.
 Scalping your lawn can also make it more prone to weeds.

 Sunlight and Water

-Most disease issues in lawns are the result of fungus.
+Most disease issues in lawns are the result of a fungus.
 It can leave your lawn looking brown and burnt in places.
 Most fungal problems with lawns are the result of over-watering.
-In the Southeast, Brown Patch, Take All Patch, and Grey Leaf Spot are some of the most common fungal issues dealt with.
+In the Southeast, Brown Patch, Take All Patch, and Grey Leaf Spot are some of the most common fungal issues people deal with.
 The best way to eliminate the disease is to treat the affected areas with anti-fungal applications and change the conditions which led to the disease in the first place.

 We’ve had recent years where record amounts of rain have fallen across the southeast region.
 What does that mean for our lawns?
 While plenty of rain is a great thing for lawns and gardens, it can be a detriment to a healthy lawn if it has no place to go.
 If you walk through mud in your lawn days after it rains, you have a drainage problem.